twangodev/cca/docs/economics/notes/chapter-4.md

 ## How Trade Makes Us Wealthier

-### Trade Moves Goods to People Who Value Them
+!!! tip "Key Points"
-- Value of goods increases when moved from those who value them less to those who value them more.
+    - Trade moves goods to people who value them.

-### Increases Quantity and Variety of Goods Available
+    - Increases quantity and variety of goods available.
-- Specialization allows for more production and trade, increasing availability of various goods.

-### Lowers the Cost of Goods
+    - Lowers the cost of goods.
-- Economies of scale and more efficient production reduce costs.

 ## Wealth in Economic Terms
-- Defined more broadly than just money; includes total value of all things a person owns.
-- Wealth increases when we trade for things we value.
+Wealth is defined more broadly than just money; it includes the total value of all things a person owns.
+Wealth increases when we trade for things we value.

 ## Impact of Trade on Goods and Services